opensquiggly/user-docs/090-searching/02-search-syntax.md

 ---
+weight: 20
 Order: 2
 Title: Search Syntax
+description: An overview of the OpenSquiggly search syntax, including various options and filter settings that can be used.
 ---
-# Form of a Search Expression
+## Form of a Search Expression

 We recommend that you start by putting the regex pattern that you want to use to match the document content first, followed by any search filtering options: